Firdaous02/Local_Explorer/README.md

 ## Table of Contents
 1. About the Project
 2. Features
 3. Tech Stack
+4. Prerequisites
-4. Installation
+5. Installation
-5. Usage
+6. Usage
-6. Screenshots
+7. Screenshots
-7. Future Enhancements
+8. Future Enhancements

 ---